A jolly holiday in Minneapolis

 I don't stay overnight.
 I live here, after all.

-But looking around on Travelocity, I found a cut-rate room at Graves 601, the sleek luxury hotel across from Target Center.
+But looking around on Travelocity, I found a cut-rate room at a sleek luxury hotel across from Target Center.
 I got a two-for-one deal for a holiday ballet.
 I heard about a great happy hour right on the Holidazzle route.

 That's how I realized I could be a tourist in my own hometown.

 Minneapolis might not be Chicago, but you can park here for less than the price of a fancy dinner.
-Cruising into the LaSalle ramp near Macy's, I parked, hoisted my tiny bag and walked to Block E, the blocky building on Hennepin Avenue that often is maligned for its suburban look and atmosphere.I found Graves 601 around back, as far from the suburbs as Samoa.
-Named for its owners and its street number, it was as hip as Minneapolis got until the Chambers opened two blocks away.
+Cruising into the LaSalle ramp near Macy's, I parked, hoisted my tiny bag and walked to Block E, the blocky building on Hennepin Avenue that often is maligned for its suburban look and atmosphere.I found Graves 601, now Loews Minneapolis Hotel, around back, as far from the suburbs as Samoa.
+Until the Chambers opened two blocks away, it was as hip as Minneapolis got.

 It has chilly expanses of marble, glass and empty space at the street entrance and fourth-floor reception desk, framed by a sculpture aptly described as a thousand wriggling leeches by a guest in a Travelocity review.